-Many critics argue that the reason Douglass left Garrison was because Garrison's racism caused him to not allow Douglass to fully develop as a writer and speaker.
-Leading this attitude is James Olney, who led the canonization of Douglass’s Narrative and seems at the same time to have sunk the reputation of Garrison.
+Many critics argue that the reason Douglass left Garrison was because the newspaperman's racism caused him to not allow his friend to fully develop as a writer and speaker.
+A leading proponent of this argument is James Olney, who led the canonization of Douglass’s Narrative and seems at the same time to have sunk the reputation of Garrison.
 In “The Founding Fathers—Frederick Douglass and Booker T. Washington,” Olney says: “I believe that it was his insistence that he was and would continue to be the author of the narrative of his life that caused Douglass’s quarrel and ultimate break with William Lloyd Garrison and the Garrisonians” (5).
 By implication, Garrison is the villain who attempted to wrest control of Douglass’ life away from him.

 This same attitude is pervasive in the history of African American literature.
 In his history of slave narratives, To Tell a Free Story: The First Century of Afro-American Autobiography, 1760-1865, William Andrews contends that in Bondage Douglass presents his rupture with Garrison as similar to his rupture with his slave master.

 Similar descriptions of Garrison’s villainy have become commonplace in most discussions of Douglass's work.
 Unfortunately, few descriptions indicate the complexity of the relationship.
 Their friendship went through several stages, as might be expected between two such charismatic and opinionated individuals.

 - Partnership: At first they had an intense and intimate partnership and support during lecture tours.
 In fact, they gave supportive encouragement to one another when other abolitionists disagreed with them.

 - Mutual Support: Garrison supported Douglass’s acceptance of money to buy his freedom while Douglass supported Garrison during his battle against the militarism of some sides of the anti-slavery party.